 We do offer a modified food package for $40 per person per day.
 It covers everything that you need for breakfasts, diners, and fish fries other than snacks, beer, pop, or bottled water and does not count against your weight limit.
 If you are wanting a special food list of non perishable items gathered for you, notify us well in advance and we can do that as well and these items will not count against your weight limit.
 A current list is available on the fly in trip planner.
 If you are not taking our food package, you must supply your own fresh or perishable items.
 Any special orders (other than beer, pop, water, and/or bait) will have a 15% surcharge added for pick up.
 Ask for current rates on beer, pop, water, and/or bait.

 There are also 2 large grocery stores in International Falls, MN if you prefer to get your own groceries.
 They have an excellent selection and offer great pricing and conveniently located close to the border.
 They have most everything you would want and are cheaper than buying groceries after you cross into Canada.
 This is a great option for those driving or flying commercially.
 The shuttle service is happy to wait while your group does your shopping.
 It is a good idea to already have a list made before you arrive.
-We highly recommend doing all your grocery shopping on the US side versus trying to get everything in Canada.
+We highly recommend doing all your grocery shopping on the US side versus trying to get everything in Canada as many of the items you are used to are not available in Canada.
+Also, note if doing any shopping in Fort Frances you will not get any bags and will need to provide your own shopping bags, it is a city bylaw.
+If purchasing your groceries in Canada, we recommend Cloverleaf in Emo, very good selection and they will provide bags or boxes for purchase.

 You will need to supply the following items -